PT, PhD, FAPTA

 Three Parkway, Room 730

-Dr. Chiarello is a Professor, board certified specialist in pediatric physical therapy, and the Director of the PhD, DHSc, and Pediatric Certificate Programs in the Department of Physical Therapy and Rehabilitation Sciences.
+Lisa Chiarello, PhD is the Director of the PhD and DHSc Programs in the Department of Physical Therapy and Rehabilitation Sciences and Associate Director of the Center for Family Intervention Science in the College of Nursing and Health Professions.
 She received her doctoral degree from Hahnemann University.

 Pediatric physical therapy